-- 1. For most tenants the best source of market rent information is the rent roll.
-Using these rent rolls, the best evidence of "market" rents are (in order of descending importance): - Actual leases signed on or around the valuation date. - Actual leases within the first three years of their term as of the valuation date. - Current rents for similar types of stores in the same shopping centre. - Older leases with active overage rent or step-up clauses. - As a secondary source of rent information, and as a check on the rents derived from the actual rent rolls, the rental rates can be compared to the rents established for similar types of stores in similar shopping centers.
-This information is reported in Schedule I.

-[15] The cap rate for Power Shopping Centres was based on 3 transactions in Power Shopping Centres during the 30 month period from January 2010 to July 2012.
+- For most tenants the best source of market rent information is the rent roll.
+Using these rent rolls, the best evidence of "market" rents are (in order of descending importance): - Actual leases signed on or around the valuation date. - Actual leases within the first three years of their term as of the valuation date. - Current rents for similar types of stores in the same shopping centre. - Older leases with active overage rent or step-up clauses. - 2.
+As a secondary source of rent information, and as a check on the rents derived from the actual rent rolls, the rental rates can be compared to the rents established for similar types of stores in similar shopping centers.
+This information is reported in Schedule I. - [17] The cap rate for Power Shopping Centres was based on 3 transactions in Power Shopping Centres during the 30 month period from January 2010 to July 2012.
 The transactions are all located in the Crowfoot Crossing Centre.
 The profile of each of the 3 transactions is presented in the following table and was accepted as accurate by both parties.

-Civic Address Property Name Registration Date Assessable Area AYOC Quality 95 Crowfoot Cr NW HSBC Bank 12/13/2010 7,256 sq. ft.
-1997 В 20/60 Crowfoot Cr NW Crowfoot - The Village 4/30/2012 60,612 sq. ft.
-1985 B 140 Crowfoot Cr NW Crowfoot Corner 5/28/2012 51,048 sq ft.
-1981-1991 B
+Civic Address Property Name Registration Date Assessable Area AYOC Quality 95 Crowfoot Cr NW HSBC Bank 12/13/2010 7,256 sq ft 1997 В 20/60 Crowfoot Cr NW Crowfoot - The Village 4/30/2012 60,612 sq ft 1985 В 140 Crowfoot Cr NW Crowfoot Corner 5/28/2012 51,048 sq ft 1981-1991 В

-Property Name: the name by which the property is known and identified on maps of the Crowfoot Crossing Centre rate.
-Pages 2 - 94 of C-2 presented the Capitalization Rate Method I used by the City of Calgary and based on assessed income from the year of sale.
+^{}Property Name: the name by which the property is known and identified on maps of the Crowfoot Crossing Centre

+[18] Complainant's Exhibit C-2 titled "Power Centre Retail 2013 Capitalization Rate Analysis & Argument detailed the argument, supporting analysis and documentation for the 6.75% cap rate.
+Pages 2 - 94 of C-2 presented the Capitalization Rate Method I used by the City of

-AYOC: approximate year of construction
+^{}AYOC: approximate year of construction